DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 ### Perspective Camera: 3D to 2D projection
 Digital cameras use a perspective projection principle.
 If you put a piece of film in front of an object, do you get a reasonable image?
 Not really, since the light from the object would cover the entire film surface and everything.

+All cameras modelling a central projection are specializations of the general projective camera.
+The geometric entities of the camera can be computed from its matrix representation.

+### Pinhole Camera Model
 Main idea: use a barrier to block some of the rays and "focus" light through one point.
 This is called a "pinhole camera".
 Only light rays having a particular direction reach a particular point in the surface.
 (Note that the image will be y-inveted).